etherealxx/volatile-concentration-localux-colab/README.md

 As long as he doesn't change much on the repo code, this colab will always works without the need to maintain it.

 Basically proof-of-concept.
 Would like to hear feedbacks and suggestion on the issues page.

+### ⚠️ Things to Note!
+- The usual `/content/stable-diffusion-webui` is renamed to `/content/volatile-concentration-localux`, just keep in mind.
+Every file and folder inside is normal.
+(Pretty obvious though)